Traffic Light System Examples

 Consistent with annual crop

-Business rules for Basic Payment Scheme in Slovenia don't require that claimed crop is being cultivated.
+Business rules for Basic Payment Scheme in Slovenia don't require that the claimed crop is being cultivated.
 What matters is that land is being farmed.
-This means that if crop-group classification marker is confident that some other crop is cultivated on a FOI and not the crop being claimed, then such FOI still needs to get a green assignment.
-FOIs within this scenario have claim to cultivate grass, clover, or grass-clover mixtures on arable land.
+This means that if the crop-group classification marker is confident that some other crop is cultivated on a FOI and not the crop being claimed, then such FOI still needs to get a green assignment.
+FOIs within this scenario have a claim to cultivate grass, clover, or grass-clover mixtures on arable land.
 But this is sometimes not true and for example corn is cultivated on the field.
-Such FOIs are diverted into the left-hand branch of scenarios decision tree.
-In this branch requirement of at least one detected mowing event doesn't make sense.
-Instead presence of other evidence of farming activity need to be tested.
+Such FOIs are diverted into the left-hand branch of the scenario's decision tree.
+In this branch the requirement of at least one detected mowing event doesn't make sense.
+Instead the presence of other evidence of farming activity needs to be tested.
 As in the case of annual crops on arable land scenario we use crop-group classification, similarity and distance markers as a proxy for detecting farming activity.
-An example FOI = 6738114001 is declared as permanent meadow, which however can't be confirmed by signals and markers.
-Area of the FOI was vegetated in the beginning of the year, which is consistent with the claim.
-In May, however, the FOI was plowed and annual crop has been sown.
+An example below is declared as permanent meadow, which however can't be confirmed by signals and markers.
+The area of the FOI was vegetated in the beginning of the year, which is consistent with the claim.
+In May, however, the FOI was ploughed and annual crop has been sown.
 Based on NDVI time series, results of crop-group classification marker and similarity marker it seems that corn has been sown.

 Bare-soil detected